 Running Balance – Benefits

 There are many benefits of maintaining accounts on running balance.
 It is extremely relevant for checking accounts.
-For a business, it is essential to know the balance of their account after every transaction.
+For a business, it is essential to know its account balance after every transaction.
 It helps the company schedule payments.
-Also, it assists companies to comply with the balance requirements and avoid any penalty.
+Also, it assists companies in complying with the balance requirements and avoiding any penalties.

-For a credit card, having a checking account helps to verify the transactions with the actual payments made.
-Also, it provides the cardholder with information on the amount due, or how much credit he or she has before the limit is hit.
+For a credit card, having a checking account helps verify the transactions with the actual payments made.
+Also, it provides the cardholder with information on the amount due or how much credit they have before the limit is hit.

-Maintaining an RB account of customers helps a business to know the amount due at any given time.
-It means, whenever a customer wants to make a payment, there is no wastage of time in calculating the unpaid amount.
+Maintaining an RB account of customers helps a business know the amount due at any given time.
+It means that whenever a customer wants to make a payment, there is no wastage of time in calculating the unpaid amount.
 Moreover, it also minimizes the chances of casting errors as the balance amount is available after each transaction.

 How to Maintain Running Balance Account?

 You can easily maintain a running balance account yourself.
-It would allow you to track your expenses, as well as verify accuracy by comparing them with third-party records.
+It would allow you to track your expenses and verify accuracy by comparing them with third-party records.
 To accurately maintain such an account, you need to take care of a few things:

 First: make a habit of recording every transaction as and when you make it.

 Second: you should record the transaction with complete details, such as description and date.
 It will help you remember where and when you made this transaction.